8 Important Social Skills For Kids And How To Teach Them

 • Use tools like books, videos, and social skills training courses that offer help and concentrate on particular abilities.

-• When kids exhibit the desired social skills, praise and treat them to reinforce their good behaviour.
+• When kids exhibit the desired social skills, praise and treat them to reinforce their good behavior.

 Think About How You Give Directions